SWFSC/eSDM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version, I have provided precomputed reuslts for the lengthy parts of the vignette.

-There is now one NOTE: "installed size is 5.1Mb".
-This increase in size is because of the precomputed results

 ## Release summary
 This is a minor release to address an upcoming change in sf that broke eSDM